raymond-w-ko/omegacomplete.vim/README.md

 ### Prefix Completion
 Standard completion provided by VIM when you press Ctrl-N / Ctrl-P

+### Title Case Completion
+If have a word like "MyAwesomeVariable", then typing "mav" would offer this completion first before prefix completion.

+### Underscore Completion
+Similar to the above, if you have "foo\_bar\_fizz\_buzz", the typeing "fbfb" would offer this completion first before prefix completion.

 ### Levenshtein Distance <= X
 Completion Calculates the levenshtein distance of the current word against all known words in all buffers.
 If the distance is less than or equal to X then, offers it as completions.
 Right now this only triggers if words are longer than 3 characters and the distance <= 2.

-### Title Case Completion
-If have a word like "MyAwesomeVariable", then typing "mav" would offer this completion first before prefix completion.

-### Underscore Completion
-Similar to the above, if you have "foo_bar_fizz_buzz", the typeing "fbfb" would offer this completion first before prefix completion.

 ## Random Ramblings
 Apparently freeing structures (such as the TrieNode) is so expensive (taking